Nomination Withdrawn

 Feb 12

 His company held the names of America's most beloved places hostage for three years.
-Now he's been nominated to lead the agency they sued.
+He was nominated to lead the agency they sued.
+He never made it.

 The Yosemite Trademark Scandal